AlgoMaster Logo

 Intuition

-Instead of recalculating the sum from scratch, we maintain a running sum.
-When a new value arrives, we add it to the sum.
-If the window is already full, we also remove the oldest value from the sum.
-This way each next call does O(1) work.
+Instead of recomputing the sum from scratch, maintain a running sum.
+When a new value arrives, add it to the sum.
+If the window is already full, also subtract the oldest value.
+Each next call then does a fixed amount of work regardless of window size.

-The natural data structure for this is a queue.
-Values enter from one end (enqueue) and leave from the other (dequeue), which is exactly how a sliding window works.
-We pair the queue with a running sum variable, and the average is just sum / queue.size().
+A queue holds the window.
+Values enter from the back (enqueue) and leave from the front (dequeue), matching the order in which the window admits and evicts values.
+Pairing the queue with a running sum, the average is sum / queue.size().

 Algorithm